MyPureCloud/genesys-messenger-transport-mobile-sdk/README.md

-# Mobile Messenger Transport SDK
+# Genesys Cloud Messenger Transport SDK

 Genesys Cloud Messenger Transport SDK provides a library of methods for connecting to Genesys Cloud Web Messaging APIs and WebSockets from Android and iOS native applications.